dessertlab/Prompting-LLMs-for-Security-Critical-Tasks/README.md

-# Prompting Large Language Models for Offensive Security: A Systematic Evaluation of Python Code Generation
+# Evaluating Prompting Strategies for LLM-Based Code Generation in Security-Critical Tasks

-This repository contains the code for reproducing the experiments described in the paper "*Prompting Large Language Models for Offensive Security: A Systematic Evaluation of Python Code Generation*" submitted to **Computers & Security** Journal.
+This repository contains the code for reproducing the experiments described in the paper "*Evaluating Prompting Strategies for LLM-Based Code Generation in Security-Critical Tasks*" submitted to **Information and Software Technology** Journal.

 ## Overview